 Grade levels were added to Christ the King School each year until it included Kindergarten through eighth grade.
 During the 1950’s the school grew to just over 1,000 students, making it one of the largest Catholic grade schools in Florida.
 To support the needs of the school, two wings, the cafeteria, the library, and school offices were added to the original building.

 In the 1960’s Fr.
 McLoughlin guided the parish through the sweeping reforms of Church life and worship as a result of Vatican II.
 As south Tampa continued to grow and the population boomed, Christ the King served two mission churches: Little St. Ignatius in Port Tampa and St. Patrick’s on Manhattan Avenue.
 St. Patrick’s was established as a parish and later built a school of its own.
 In 1965 Fr.
-McLoughlin was recognized for his leadership and honored for his service to the Church by receiving the title of Domestic Prelate.
+McLoughlin was recognized for his leadership and named a Monsignor.
 In 1968 the Diocese of St. Petersburg was created to serve the faithful of west central Florida.